 He is also survived by three daughters and a son, Patrick, who until recently ran the Harper Collins imprint Blue Door.

-He was asked recently which was his favourite Bond novel.
+He was asked once which was his favourite Bond novel.
 ‘I think From Russia with Love, and I like On Her Majesty’s Secret Service.
 Casino Royale is a much better book than a lot of people think, if you look at it carefully.
 I don’t much care for The Spy Who Loved Me, but then nor does anyone else, and of course The Man with the Golden Gun … Ian didn’t really have time to finish it off properly – it’s doesn’t quite hang together.
 But I like them all – so what the hell!’